cosmos/sdk-tutorials/b9lab-content/3-main-concepts/16-ibc.md

 ### Connections

 A connection encapsulates two `ConnectionEnd` objects on two separate blockchains.
-Each ConnectionEnd is associated with a client of the counterparty blockchain.
-The connection handshake is responsible for verifying that the light clients on each chain are correct for their respective counterparties.
+Each `ConnectionEnd` is associated with a client of the counter-party blockchain.
+The connection handshake is responsible for verifying that the light clients on each chain are correct for their respective counter-parties.
 Connections are responsible for facilitating all cross-chain verification of the IBC state.
-A connection can be associated with any number of channels
+A connection can be associated with any number of channels.

 ### Proofs & paths